Malet/malet.github.io/_posts/2015-06-29-activerecord-migrations.markdown

 ---
 layout: post
 title: "ActiveRecord and Migrations"
 date: 2015-06-29 23:10:52
-categories: activerecord rails sql
+tags: activerecord ruby rails sql
+categories: ruby rails activerecord
 ---
 Migrations in Rails can cause headaches; to avoid headaches, please use SQL statements and avoid writing to your models in any way.
 As soon as you add in